LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 3.13.0
+*Released*: 31 January 2024
+- Issue 49481: Domain designer issue if the field index changes (reordering fields), we need to update the validValues state
+- Issue 49439: filter out inactive users from insert and update form query selects
+- Issue 49502: If the Editable Grid lookup cell is a measurement unit, then we need to use the unit's display value
+- Issue 49383: App error when a folder admin access profile page from a child folder
+- Issue 49417: App user details modal to show above the app header details popover

 ### version 3.12.0
 *Released*: 30 January 2024
 - Issue 49507: add `convertUnitsForInput` to avoid commas in editable grid